CLINTON COUNTY COURTHOUSE COVID-19 RESPONSE

 Therefore: all criminal jury trials in the Fourth Judicial Circuit are continued until June 15, 2020 or until further Order of the Illinois Supreme Court and the Fourth Judicial Circuit without this delay being attributed to the State or the Defendant.

 Additionally, all civil jury trials currently scheduled in 2020 shall be vacated and are to be re-set to a date after January 1, 2021.
+The civil jury trial weeks shall be used as criminal jury trial weeks.

 The Circuit Clerk will provide notice to all litigants of the dates their cases will be continued to.